Boris Johnson taken into intensive care with coronavirus

-British Prime Minister Boris Johnson, who was in hospital due to persistent coronavirus symptoms, has been taken into intensive care after his condition worsened, Downing Street said on Monday.
-UK foreign secretary Dominic Raab has taken charge as Johnson, 55, was moved to the ICU at St Thomas’ Hospital in London.
+British Prime Minister Boris Johnson, who was in hospital due to persistent coronavirus symptoms, has been taken into intensive care, Downing Street has said.
+UK foreign secretary Dominic Raab has taken charge as Johnson was moved to the ICU at St Thomas' Hospital in London on Monday.

 A spokesperson for No 10 Downing Street said: "Over the course of this afternoon, the condition of the Prime Minister has worsened and, on the advice of his medical team, he has been moved to the Intensive Care Unit at the hospital.
 "The PM has asked Foreign Secretary Dominic Raab, who is the First Secretary of State, to deputise for him where necessary," the spokesperson said.

-“The PM is receiving excellent care, and thanks all NHS (National Health Service) staff for their hard work and dedication.”
-Johnson had earlier messaged from his hospital bed on Monday to say that he was in “good spirits” and staying in contact with his ministers to oversee the UK’s coronavirus fightback despite his hospitalisation due to persistent Covid-19 symptoms..
+"The PM is receiving excellent care, and thanks all NHS staff for their hard work and dedication."
+Johnson had earlier messaged from his hospital bed on Monday to say that he was in "good spirits" and staying in contact with his ministers to oversee the UK's coronavirus fightback despite his hospitalisation due to persistent COVID-19 symptoms.
+The UK PM had been taken to hospital on Sunday night on the advice of his doctors after he continued to have a fever despite self-isolating for more than the stipulated seven days.

+"Last night, on the advice of my doctor, I went into hospital for some routine tests as I'm still experiencing coronavirus symptoms.
+I'm in good spirits and keeping in touch with my team, as we work together to fight this virus and keep everyone safe," Johnson said in a Twitter post.
+"I'd like to say thank you to all the brilliant NHS staff taking care of me and others in this difficult time.
+You are the best of Britain.
+Stay safe everyone, and please remember to stay at home to protect the NHS and save lives," he said.

+Earlier, UK housing and communities secretary Robert Jenrick had said Johnson remains in charge of the UK's response to the coronavirus pandemic and is expected back at No 10 Downing Street soon.
+"This wasn't an emergency admission.
+It was a planned admission to undergo some routine tests.
+He is doing well, I am told, and we look forward to him being back at No 10 soon," the Cabinet minister told the BBC on Monday morning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)